This isn’t necessarily a zero waste topic. Today we’re focusing on sustainability. Palm oil is in EVERYTHING.

-A zero waster definitely has advantages, because we don't buy anything in a package.
-And, while bulk bins still have somethings with palm oil - I'm going to guess, ratio wise, it's a lot less.
+And, while bulk bins still have some things with palm oil – ratio wise, it’s a lot less.

-Another huge advantage, most of those things aren't good for you.
-You should be focusing on eating more whole, fresh foods.
-If the packaging weren't enough to keep you away from these products, maybe destroying the rainforest might give you a little extra incentive?
+A zero waste diet focuses mostly on eating whole, fresh foods which don’t contain palm oil.
+So, if packaging weren’t enough to keep you away from processed foods, maybe destroying the rainforest might give you a little extra incentive?

 Remember our mantra?
 It’s not about perfection; it’s about making better choices.
 Now that you know what you’re looking for, you can make an informed decision.

 Orangutan’s being rescued from the destruction of their habitats to make way for palm oil plantations.
 Photo from: eia-international.org